collinsullivanhub/stonk-simp/README.md

 # stonk-simp
-for evaluating stocks based on value-investing principles
+for evaluating stocks based on Warren Buffet's value-investing principles